aidenybai/lucia/.github/CONTRIBUTING.md

 ### Initial Steps:

 1. Fork this repository and clone it to your local machine
-2. Make sure you have `yarn` installed.
-If you don't, run `npm install -g yarn`
+2. Make sure you have `pnpm` installed.
+If you don't, run `npm install -g pnpm`
-3. Install all packages with the `yarn` command in the project root.
+3. Install all packages with the `pnpm` command in the project root.

 Once you are setup, you check out the codebase documentation to learn more!